-Philip: No. Again, nobody told me anything.
+Cody: No. Again, nobody told me anything.
 I was always the happy recipient of the good news, and that was fine.
 I liked working that way because I had other interests.

 Songfacts: In "Should've Never Let You Go," was there some inspiration behind writing that lyric for you?

-Philip: Well, yeah, but I don't want to talk about it. (laughing)
+Cody: Well, yeah, but I don't want to talk about it. (laughing)

 Songfacts: (laughs) Was it written as "Never Let Her Go"?

-Philip: Yeah.
+Cody: Yeah.
 It was a private moment.

 Songfacts: I'm getting the sense that a lot of your writing comes from personal experience.
 You're not just making up characters.

-Philip: It does, but it depends on what day of the week you catch me on.
+Cody: It does, but it depends on what day of the week you catch me on.
 It's funny, because I'm teaching a lyric-writing course at the Songwriting School of Los Angeles, and I'm trying to get my students to let go of the personal experience and start writing songs from a different persona.
 But that's just an exercise.